|Mouth-Healthy Eating |

 - Aim for a healthy weight and be physically active each day.

-To help people understand these guidelines, the USDA has replaced the old Food Guide Pyramid.
-The new guide is an interactive tool called MyPyramid.
-It is actually many different pyramids, depending on a person's age, gender and physical activity.
-The tool can be found at www.mypyramid.gov.
+To help people understand these guidelines, the USDA has an interactive tool called ChooseMyPlate.
+The tool can be found at www.choosemyplate.gov.

-- Proteins such as meats, beans, eggs and nuts
+- A variety of proteins, including lean meats, beans, eggs and nuts

 1. Limit between-meal snacking.
 Fewer snacks mean less acid exposure for your teeth.
 If you snack, choose foods that are not fermentable carbohydrates.